Wisdom Teeth Removal

 Do I Need Wisdom Teeth Removal?

 Wisdom teeth commonly affect other teeth as they develop, becoming impacted or coming in sideways.
 Many times it’s best to remove the tooth coming in sideways especially if it’s causing damage to the tooth in the front.
-Wisdom tooth removal occurs because the teeth either have already become impacted, or they could possibly cause certain problems if not extracted.
+Wisdom teeth removal occurs because the teeth either have already become impacted, or they could possibly cause certain problems if not extracted.
 If they aren’t extracted they can also cause periodontal problems and cavities.

 Wisdom teeth can also cause other problems which require the teeth to be extracted, including: